 - Dull Surprise: Shaq.
 When he's not the Large Ham, of course.

-- Large Ham: Shaq, when he's not being the Dull Surprise.
+- Large Ham: Shaq, when he's not going for Dull Surprise.

 - Magical Negro: Kazaam.
 Literally.